trinker/termco/README.md

     ## [14] "People can look it up, you're right."
     ## [15] "Those are the kinds of choices that the American people face right now."
     ## attr(,"coverage")
-    ## [1] 0.005933544
+    ## [1] 0.005921832

 We notice right away that the phrase *right course* appears often.
-I create a search with just this expression.
-Note that the decision to include a regular expression in the model is up to the researcher.
-We must guard against overfitting the model, making it not transferable to new, similar contexts.
+We can create a search with just this expression.

+***Note*** *that the decision to include a regular expression in the model is up to the researcher.
+We must guard against overfitting the model, making it not transferable to new, similar contexts.*

     search_term(untagged, "right course")